 Internal hemorrhoids lie inside the rectum.
 You usually can't see or feel them, and they rarely cause discomfort.
 But straining or irritation when passing stool can cause:

-- Painless bleeding during bowel movements — you might notice small amounts of bright red blood on your toilet tissue or in the toilet
+- Painless bleeding during bowel movements.
+You might notice small amounts of bright red blood on your toilet tissue or in the toilet.

-- Pain or discomfort
+- Pain or discomfort.

-- Swelling around your anus
+- Swelling around the anus.